cocoaheads-dd/Cocoaheads.app/Thoughts/Thoughts.md

         - Chapter icon (if any)
         - Member list (maybe private information, in that case just number of followers?)
         - Contact information (twitter, etc.)
+    - Chat about the session beforehand (What to talk about?
+Change proposals?
+Suggest another date? ...)

 - Advanced Features (i.e. things for updates)
     - Should show videos or links to videos (recordings of sessions)